essingen123/mathgame/README.md

 # Math Game Pi
-Coded mostly on a mobile, so the code is mostly put into one file.

-It's quality with tabbing and consistency were of second priority.
-Focus was just that it runned to clean up later, if useful / gameplay fun enough.
+First MVP prototype coded on a mobile; which mean I only used one code-file, skipped quality to clean up later.

- During desktop coding improvements using the a companion; the coding AI-assistant from Github.
-Quite amazing thingy this CoPilot.
+During desktop clean up - improvements where done using the quite amazing CoPilot AI-assistant from Github.

 Game ready to try here
 https://essingen123.github.io/mathgame